mpUrban/azure_bc_workbench-create_update_from_CSV/README.md

 ## Overview

+This code sample is for the Azure Blockchain Workbench.

 There are many blockchain use-cases where importing and acting on a large set of data into the blockchain ledger is required.
 This code performs those activities with Python & the Python Requests package.

 To create and act on contracts, the code reads the CSV input, formats it into the correct JSON payload, then programmatically performs the API POST call.